Team Canada Medal Count

-The competition is run as a single elimination bracket with boxers placed into a draw to determine opponents.
-The top-ranked boxers are seeded to ensure they do not meet in the early rounds.
+The competition is run as a single elimination bracket.
+A draw determines opponents, but top-ranked boxers are seeded to ensure they do not meet in the early rounds.
 The losers of the semifinal bouts do not face each other in a bronze medal bout; instead both are awarded bronze medals.

 Men’s bouts are comprised of three 3-minute rounds.
 Women’s bouts are four 2-minute rounds.
 There is a one minute rest period between rounds.